immcantation/dowser/docs/topics/plotTrees.md

 determined by sequence with highest divergence

 ambig
-:   How to color ambiguous node reconstructions? (blend or grey)
+:   How to color ambiguous node reconstructions? (grey or blend)

 bootstrap_scores
 :   Show bootstrap scores for internal nodes?
 See getBootstraps.

+tip_palette
+:   deprecated, use palette

+node_palette
+:   deprecated, use palette